-Tomorrow is the 4th of July, Independence Day, and the high point of the year for sparklers, corn on the cob, and blueberry-strawberry desserts.
+The 4th of July, Independence Day, is just around the corner — the high point of the year for sparklers, corn on the cob, and blueberry-strawberry desserts.
 Whatever would we do without blueberries and strawberries on July 4th?
 How else would we make our flag cakes and patriotic fruit pinwheels?
 But as I thought about what dessert to bring you today, I was inspired by the fact that red and blue fruits extend beyond our ubiquitous berry friends.
 And on the 4th of July I want to enjoy ripe summer fruit as much as possible.

 So here is a trifle for your holiday that is really more fruit than cake, with cherries and raspberries and blackberries squeezed between homemade pudding and cream, meant to be eaten outside in the sunshine, before dips in the pool and runs through the sprinkler.

 Trifles bely their name; they’re the very opposite of an insignificant dessert.
 A trifle is meant to be bountiful and generous, able to feed an army of picnickers.
 This one is no different; I really don’t believe in tiny trifles.

 Trifles should also take some time.
 Yes, you can slap leftover cake and cream and fruit together in a big delicious pile, but a true trifle (in my humble opinion) should involve homemade custard and a slow, methodical building of the layers.
 It’s going to feed a lot of people, after all, so a little extra time spent in assembly will pay off.
 It also makes for a more beautiful trifle; if you want discrete layers, it’s best to let at least the bottom layer set for an hour or two in the refrigerator before piling on the rest of the goodies.